 What Is the Wedding Garter Tradition?

-A wedding garter is an elastic band of fabric that a bride traditionally wears around her thigh.
+A wedding garter is an elastic band of fabric that a bride wears around her thigh.
 Traditionally, they used to hold up stockings for everyday wear.
-Now, garters are lingerie for special occasions or a wedding accessory tossed to single male guests.
-Moms sometimes turn parts of their wedding dresses into garters for their daughters, while grandmas might pass down the ones they wore.
+Now, garters are considered part of bridal lingerie.
+Mothers of the bride sometimes turn parts of their wedding dresses into garters for their daughters, while grandmas might pass down the ones they wore.

-During the reception, guests gather around the bride after she sits in a lone chair.
-Her new spouse kneels before her and tries to remove the garter from her leg without lifting her dress too high.
-Some partners use their hands, and others use their teeth.
-The specifics depend on each couple’s preferences.
+During the reception, guests gather around the bride as she sits in a lone chair.
+Her new spouse kneels before her and tries to remove the garter from her leg, sometimes with his teeth.

 They Don’t Enjoy the PDA

-Letting your partner under your wedding gown to remove a piece of lingerie — with their teeth or otherwise — is a huge public display of affection.
-If you aren’t an instinctively affectionate person or feel comfortable kissing in front of people, the idea of having lingerie stripped away in front of everyone might feel more embarrassing than fun.
+Letting your partner under your wedding gown to remove a piece of lingerie — with their teeth or otherwise — is beyond your typical PDA.
+If you aren’t an instinctively affectionate person or feel uncomfortable kissing in front of people, the idea of having lingerie stripped away in front of everyone might feel more embarrassing than fun.

 Single Guests Don’t Want to Get Called Out